 Talk to me about your life from kindergarten.

-So it was cool.
+It was cool.
 And the fact that if you were kind of a more quickly developed individual, you could hang out with older people, and if you were not, you could stick with the youngers.
-And that neat for me.
+And was neat for me.
 I always have older friends which I find fascinating because still one of my best friends today, I was at that elementary school with her and she still has some of the letters that we’d write back and forth to each other.

 We’ve looked at them off and on over the years, and it’s pretty incredible to see at such a young age, we had these rich words and experiences, even though we weren’t adults and living, our kind of autonomous lives, we did have quite a bit of autonomy in our relationships with each other.